Maximilian Kilman: Wolverhampton Wanderers

 Kilman spent the season with the club's under-23 side, helping them to win promotion from the second tier of the Premier League reserve competition.
-In April 2019, head coach Nuno Espírito Santo stated that "Max is 100 per cent integrated into the (first team) squad...
+In April 2019, head coach Nuno Espírito Santo stated that "Max is 100 percent integrated into the (first team) squad...
 I just see him as a very good football player, a centre-half with quality.
 He's big, aggressive.
 He has to improve like all young players, but we're really, really happy with Max."
 Kilman was first included in a senior matchday squad in December 2018, and was an unused substitute on five occasions before he made his senior debut on 4 May 2019, coming on as a last-minute substitute in a 1–0 win against Fulham in the Premier League.
 In doing so, he became the first player to go directly from non-League to the Premier League, with no loans in between, since Chris Smalling moved from Maidstone United to Fulham in 2008.
-Kilman made his full senior debut for Wolves in a 4–0 home win against FC Pyunik of Armenia in the 2019–20 UEFA Europa League Qualifying Third Round, 2nd Leg, on 15 August.
+Kilman made his full senior debut for Wolves in a 4–0 home win against FC Pyunik of Armenia in the 2019–20 UEFA Europa League Qualifying Third Round, Second Leg, on 15 August.

 On 21 April 2020, Wolverhampton's Express & Star announced that Kilman's contract with Wolves had been extended until the summer of 2022.
 On 21 October, Wolves announced that Kilman had extended his contract with the club until the summer of 2025.

 On 1 November 2021, Kilman scored the opening goal in Wolves's 2–1 win over Everton at Molineux.
 The goal, a well-taken header, following a corner from the left from Rayan Aït-Nouri, was Kilman's first for Wolves (in his 44th appearance for the club at senior level) and his first in the Premier League.
 Four days later, Kilman signed a new long-term deal with Wolves until 2026.

+Kilman made his 100th competitive appearance for Wolves in their 1–0 home win against Chelsea on 8 April 2023.

+On 11 August 2023, Wolves announced that Kilman had been appointed club captain (in succession to the recently departed Rúben Neves) and two days later it was announced that Kilman had signed a new five-year contract with Wolves, running until 2028.

+Kilman made his 100th Premier League appearance on 4 November 2023, away to Sheffield United.
+Wolves lost the match 2–1, conceding a penalty deep into time added on at the end of the second-half.

+Kilman scored his second Wolves goal, and first since becoming club captain, in the final game of 2023, a 3–0 win against Everton at Molineux in the Premier League on 30 December.
+In the 2023–24 season, he was one of two outfield players to feature in all 3,420 minutes in the Premier League, along with William Saliba.